devchan64/devchan64.github.io/_posts/en/2025-04-14-technical-debt-is-not-about-code.md

 tags:
 - Organizational Culture
 - Technical Debt
-title: '"Technical Debt is Not a Technology Issue"'
+title: 'Technical Debt is Not a Technology Issue'
 ---
 > `gpt-4-turbo` has translated this article into English.